Mauro Refosco

-Mauro Refosco is a Brazilian percussionist.
-He is best known for working with singer David Byrne and as the former touring and session percussionist for the American rock band Red Hot Chili Peppers.
-He is a member of the experimental supergroup Atoms for Peace – featuring Thom Yorke and Flea – and the forró band Forro in the Dark.
+Mauro Refosco (born 16 October 1966), is a Brazilian percussionist.
+He is best known for his work with singer David Byrne and the American rock band Red Hot Chili Peppers.
+He was a member of the experimental supergroup Atoms for Peace – featuring Thom Yorke and Flea – and the forró band Forro in the Dark.
 Refosco was also briefly a member of Dirty Projectors.

 Since 2019, Refosco has appeared as one of the principal musicians in the Broadway show, American Utopia, featuring David Byrne and his music.

 Early life and education

 Refosco was born in the southern Brazilian state of Santa Catarina.
 He obtained a bachelor's degree in Percussion from the São Paulo State University in 1990 and moved to New York City, in 1992, to pursue additional education.
 He graduated from the Manhattan School of Music with a Masters in Percussion in 1994.

 Career

 After completing his masters program he started recording and performing with various American artists.

 He has written and produced music for Off-Broadway productions, composed soundtracks for films and performed as a member of various bands.